How Much Can You Claim From EIS If You Lose Your Job?

 - Job search allowance

 - Training fee – paid directly to vocational training service providers

 - Career counseling

-Depending on how long a retrenched worker has been contributing, they could get up to a certain percentage of their last drawn salary for three to six months.
-So let’s say Kamal has been working for a few years and has contributed to the EIS for about five years.
-His last drawn salary was RM3,500 before he was retrenched.
+Kamal has been working for a few years and has contributed to the EIS for about five years.
+His last drawn salary was RM6,000 before he was retrenched.
+Because EIS caps contributions at RM4,000, he will receive a job search allowance based on this lower amount.

 When he makes a claim with EIS, he gets a percentage of his last drawn salary every month, until the sixth month.
 Here’s an example of the percentage and amount he may get: